E. V. Lucas: Later years

-Lucas received honorary degrees from the Universities of St Andrews and Oxford, and was appointed Companion of Honour in 1932.
+Lucas received honorary degrees from the Universities of St Andrews and Oxford, and was appointed Member of the Order of the Companions of Honour in 1932.
 He was appointed a member of the Royal Commission on the Historical Monuments of England in 1928, and from 1933 until his death he was a member of the Crown Lands Advisory Committee.

 In his later years Lucas cut his domestic ties and lived alone, spending his evenings in restaurants and clubs, and developing a wide collection of pornography.
 He was a member of the Athenæum, Beefsteak, Buck's and the Garrick.
 When he was stricken with his final illness he steadfastly refused to allow his friends into his sickroom.

 Lucas died in a nursing home in Marylebone, London, at the age of 70.